naemono/docker-salt-master/README.md

 docker-salt-master
 =============

-Salt-master docker container.
+Salt-master docker container with pygit2 installed.

 Build
 -----

-To create the image `bbinet/salt-master`, execute the following command in the `docker-salt-master` folder:
+To create the image `mmontg1/salt-master`, execute the following command in the `docker-salt-master` folder:

-    docker build -t bbinet/salt-master .
+    docker build -t mmontg1/salt-master .

 You can now push the new image to the public registry:

-    docker push bbinet/salt-master
+    docker push mmontg1/salt-master

 Run